akshaybabloo/Ruby-on-rails-4-notes/README.md

 ### 5.10 Migrations for CMS

-Lets create model for our CMS.
+Let's create a model for our CMS.

 We would have to create three models; `Subject`, `Pages` and `Section`.
 These can be created by the following command:
 ```sh